dowdlea86/wallet/README.md

 Building a portfolio management system that supports multiple crypto-assets.
 The wallet is built with the<br>
 hd-wallet-derive tool.
 The project also requires the python library for Bitcoin and Ethereum, "bit" and<br>
 "web3.py".
-The wallet can execute addresses across multiple coins but in this case we will demonstrate<br>
+The wallet can execute transactions across multiple coins but in this case we will demonstrate<br>
 it's effectiveness on BTC Testnet.
 We will need to write python code in the background to integrate our<br>
 wallet and an outline of the code as follows:<br>